matthewsanetra/filterproxy/README.md

 # filterproxy
 A fast in-browser proxy that can replace any expression/key words from HTML.

-I initially won't be working on adding CSS & JS support, but once I am able to modify links from HTML source it will be trivial
+~~I initially won't be working on adding CSS & JS support, but once I am able to modify links from HTML source it will be trivial~~

+CSS and Images work, now we can think about injecting javascript into page source to hook AJAX calls and replace the host with proxy

 ### TODO
 - [ ] Nginx/caddy (Only passthrough /proxy)
-- [ ] Fix images not being handled correctly
+- [x] Fix images not being handled correctly
 - [ ] Make an index site
 - [ ] Allow users to enter their own word that censored items get replaced with
-- [ ] Replace urls in the html with a proxy url
+- [x] Replace URLs in the html with a proxy URL
 - [ ] Containerize